 Many farmers rely on nursery trays to grow their crops, but traditional trays often break quickly and end up in landfills.
 Our Cost-Share Project provides farmers with durable, long-lasting nursery trays at half the cost.
 These trays are designed to last for decades, significantly reducing waste and the need for frequent replacements.

-How It Works
+How It Worked

 Project #2: Free Trial of Reusable CSA/Delivery Boxes

-Our Free Trial Project provides farmers with reusable CSA (Community Supported Agriculture)/Delivery boxes to test out.
+Our Free Trial Project provided farmers with reusable CSA (Community Supported Agriculture)/Delivery boxes to test out.
 These durable boxes are designed for hundreds of uses and are recyclable at the end of their life, making them an excellent alternative to waxed boxes, which are not recycleable.

-How It Works
+How It Worked

 Project #3: Nursery Tray Collection & Recycling Events

-How the Program Works
+How the Program Worked

 Accepted Items: